Q: What do my eye drops actually do?

 Q: Do I need to keep my drops cool?

 A: It is recommended to store eye drops refrigerated before opening the bottle.
 Once opened, the bottle can be kept at or below 25 degrees (room temperature), ensuring it is out of direct sunlight and not in a hot environment for prolonged periods, to avoid medication degradation.
-Consult your pharmacist if you have any concerns about how to store your medication.
+Consult your pharmacist if you have any concerns about how to store your medication or if your drops require refrigeration.

 Q: Can I instil 2 drops to make sure it goes in?